kaansoral/adventureland/README.md

 * Opening the game in a new window might be a good idea
 * Keep in mind that CODE is currently an early prototype
 * CODE runs in an IFrame, feel free to interact with **parent**
-* You are free to inspect the game code in the browser
+* You are free to inspect the client game code
 * You can freely emulate a regular player
-* It's prohibited to do things normal players can't
+* Please don't use the hinder other players or the server
+* You should be safe as long as the interval is 250ms

 ### Character / Players / Monsters

 * Properties
- * real_x
+ * real_x (10x of the game's X)
- * real_y
+ * real_y (10x of the game's Y)
  * hp / max_hp
  * mp / max_mp
  * xp / max_xp